-Emotional invalidation in childhood may lead to the development of a mental health condition such as borderline personality disorder (BPD)4 or posttraumatic stress disorder (PTSD)5.
+Emotional invalidation in childhood may lead to the development of mental health conditions such as borderline personality disorder (BPD)4 or posttraumatic stress disorder (PTSD)5.

 Validation can be used with a child who is showing negative emotions.
 It’s also one of the most effective ways to calm down a tantruming child.

 However, effective validation can be tricky to carry out.
 When parents validate, they must take care not to fall into old habits.

-Here are the three steps to validate a child’s negative feelings.
+Here are the three steps to validate a child’s negative feelings without agreeing.